syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 ## Enable or disable items

 You can use the [disabled](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonItem.html#Syncfusion_EJ2_Ribbon_RibbonItem_Disabled) property to disable an item.
-When set to `true`, the item will be disabled, prevents the user interaction with it.
+When set to `true`, the item will be disabled and prevents the user interaction with it.
 By default the value is `false`.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}